atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 ## What is a Warehouse Engine?

-In 2005 a group Brown, Brandeis University and MIT released a ground breaking paper know as the [C-Store paper](http://people.brandeis.edu/\~nga/papers/VLDB05.pdf) introducing a new [column store architecture](/data-modeling-101/row-vs-column-oriented-databases/).
+In 2005 a combined group from Brown University, Brandeis University, and MIT released a ground breaking paper know as the [C-Store paper](http://people.brandeis.edu/\~nga/papers/VLDB05.pdf) introducing a new [column store architecture](/data-modeling-101/row-vs-column-oriented-databases/).
 The many developments in that paper lead to a new class of cloud based databases that could very powerfully handle large sets of data.

 These engines are geared toward analytic workloads that require larger, but less frequent queries than their transactional counter parts.
 Transactional databases like PostgreSQL are optimized to do quick reads and writes at incredibly high volumes in order to run the applications that they serve.
 Analytic use cases query data way less frequently, but their queries are usually more complex and over larger sets of data.

 <!-- TODO: Would be a great visual here I think - draw a semi and a scooter and maybe list "fast, many trips, low payload" vs "slow, few trips, heavy payload"   -->

-If these were vehicles, transactional databases would be motorcycle capable of many quick trips and warehouse engines would be semi's doing few trips but hauling large loads.
+If these were vehicles, transactional databases would be motorcycles capable of many quick trips and warehouse engines would be semis doing few trips but hauling large loads.

 ## Deciding factors